justin-babu/Stock-Market-Strategies-Unveiled-Intuition-vs-ARMA/README.md

 ## Results:
 Backtesting revealed that the ARMA model consistently outperformed the intuition-based trading strategy in terms of returns.
 Statistical metrics and visualizations demonstrated the superiority of data-driven approaches, emphasizing the limitations of intuition in stock market decision-making.
+(Note: the first file uses ticker symbol 'AAPL'.
+Replace with 'RELIANCE.NS' and 'TATAMOTORS.NS' as required to get results)